AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/share-a-proof-in-proofing-viewer.md

 ## Share a proof by adding users to it

-You can add users to a proof while reviewing a proof if you have any of the following permissions:<![CDATA[    ]]>
+You can add users to a proof while reviewing a proof if you have any of the following permissions:

 * Supervisor or Administrator permissions
 * Manager permissions and you are the proof creator or owner